Nicolò Cavuoti

-Nicolò Cavuoti (born 4 April 2003) is an Italian professional footballer who plays as a winger for club Cagliari.
+Nicolò Cavuoti (born 4 April 2003) is an Italian professional footballer who plays as a winger for club Catania on loan from Cagliari.

 Career

 A youth product of Virtus Vasto since 2012, Cavuoti moved to Vastese in 2019.
 He began his senior career with Vastese in the Serie D in 2019, before joining the U17s of Cagliari in 2020, and getting promoted to their reserves.
 He made his professional debut with Cagliari in a 1–0 Coppa Italia loss to Sassuolo on 19 January 2022, coming on as a late substitute in the 87th minute.

 On 17 July 2023, Cavuoti joined Serie C club Olbia on a season-long loan.
 He played 22 matches in all competitions for the club, scoring one goal and one assist.

 On 10 July 2024, Cavuoti joined Serie C club Feralpisalò on a season-long loan, as part of the deal that saw Mattia Felici join Cagliari.

+After his return from the Feralpisalò loan, Cavuoti made his Serie A debut for Cagliari on 5 October 2025 against Udinese.

+On 28 January 2026, Cavuoti was loaned by Bari in Serie B.

 International career

 Cavuoti is a youth international for Italy, having represented the Italy U18s and U19s.